overdev/raylibpyctbg/raylibpyctbg/BUILDCOMMANDS.md

                                             filepath to any other parsed header exposed in raylib (JSON) --extension <value>             similar to --include but intended for standalone libs:
                                             <value> must be the lib name to be looked up in binding config json file
-        --out <value>                   filepath to write the binding into --markdown <value>              filepath to write the api reference (Markdown format) into
+        --in <value>                    dirpath to load the json files from (defaults to 'input/'; must precede --include) --out <value>                   filepath to write the binding into --markdown <value>              filepath to write the api reference (Markdown format) into